tghafari/mTBI-predict/README.md

 # mTBI-predict
-MEG repository of mTBI-predict project
+Neuroimaging repository for paradigms of mTBI-predict project